 Teens are in a constant state of change as a result of rising hormone levels and life stressors.
-As a result, it’s sometimes difficult to identify worrisome signs in your teenage son’s behavior.
+As a result, it’s sometimes difficult to identify worrisome signs in your teenager’s behavior.
 As your adolescent is going through this stage of life and developing their sense of self, there are some indications you can look for that may indicate a deeper issue.
-Recognizing signs of mental illness is an important step to ensuring your son has the support he needs during this time of change.
+Recognizing signs of mental illness is an important step to ensuring your teen has the support they need during this time of change.

 What Does Mental Illness Look Like?

-Depending on the type of mental health disorder your teenage son is struggling with, the signs may vary.
+Depending on the type of mental health disorder your teenager is struggling with, the signs may vary.
 The main indicators to look for are significant changes in mood, behavior, or physical appearance.
 Differentiating these from normal teenage development is challenging, but it’s important to remember that it never hurts to get another opinion.
-Five of the most common signs your son may have a mental illness are:
+Five of the most common signs your teen may have a mental illness are:

 Again, these will look slightly different depending on the type of mental health issue your adolescent is struggling with, but these themes remain consistent.